Non-extensive and quasi-homogeneous geometrothermodynamics: Non-extensivity and quasi-homogeneity

 Rescaling all the variables as $E^a\rightarrow \lambda E^a$ of the entropy (\ref{knent}), one can see that the homogeneity condition is not satisfied, a result that can be associated with the fact that the Bekenstein-Hawking entropy is proportional to area and not to volume as in ordinary thermodynamic systems.
 Introducing new variables as $M^2\rightarrow m,\ Q^2\rightarrow q,\ J\rightarrow j$, it is possible to recover homogeneity as $S_{BH}(\lambda m, \lambda j , \lambda q) = \lambda S_{BH}(m,j,q)$.
 However, such a redefinition of variables is not allowed because it can drastically change the thermodynamic properties of the system \cite{quevedo2019quasi}.
 It follows that black holes cannot be treated as ordinary homogeneous systems.

-To solve the above inconsistencies, we have proposed in \cite{quevedo2019quasi} to consider, in general, black holes as quasi-homogeneous systems, i.e., systems that rescale differently for each independent thermodynamic variable and satisfy the relationship \be S_{BH}(\lambda^{\beta_a} E^a ) = \lambda^{\beta_{S_{_{_{BH}}}} }S_{BH} (E^a), \ee where the real constants $\beta_a$ are called the coefficients of quasi-homogeneity.
+To solve the above inconsistencies using the formalism of geometrothermodynamics, we have proposed in \cite{quevedo2019quasi} to consider, in general, black holes as quasi-homogeneous systems, as originally proposed by Belgiorno in \cite{belgiorno2003black,belgiorno2003quasi}.
+These are systems that rescale differently for each independent thermodynamic variable and satisfy the relationship \be S_{BH}(\lambda^{\beta_a} E^a ) = \lambda^{\beta_{S_{_{_{BH}}}} }S_{BH} (E^a), \ee where the real constants $\beta_a$ are called the coefficients of quasi-homogeneity.
 In the limiting case $\beta_a=1$, we obtain the usual homogeneous condition.

 Considering the entropy for the Kerr-Newman black hole (\ref{knent}), it is easy to see that the quasi-homogeneity condition (\ref{quasi}) is satisfied if the coefficients $\beta_a=(\beta_M,\beta_J,\beta_{S_{BH}})$ are related by \be \beta_Q = \beta_M, \quad\beta_J = 2\beta_M , \quad \beta_{S_{BH}}= 2\beta_M . \ee As a result of the quasi-homogeneity property, the Euler identity turns out to depend explicitly on the coefficients $\beta_a$ as \cite{quevedo2019quasi} \be \beta_M \frac{\partial S_{BH}}{\partial M } M + \beta_J \frac{\partial S_{BH}}{\partial J} J + \beta_Q \frac{\partial S_{BH}}{\partial Q} Q = \beta_{S_{BH}} S_{BH} , \ee which is then equivalent to the Smarr relation \be M = 2TS_{BH}+2\Omega J + \phi Q . \ee